JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 hidedecorations!(ax) #hide
 fig #hide
 ```
+Figure 1: A network (which can be seen in the figure below) is composed of nodes (v1 to v5) who are connected to each
+other.
+The lines connecting the nodes with each other ( e1: 1-->2, e2: 1-->3, e3: 2-->3, e4: 2-->4, e5: 3-->5) are called
+edges.
+Complex networks are composed of multiple nodes and edges, with most nodes connected to multiple other nodes
+with multiple edges

 (@Hans after rereading the text I realised that the information about the core of the package and the behaviours of the
 nodes and edges does not belong in the introduction but rather in the mathematical model, so I moved it.
 If you are ok)
 with this just delete this comment)